McClure Solicitors provide a wide range of advice on later life legal issues.

 Family Protection Trust

-We have two types of Trust – a Testamentary Trust Plan (TTP) and the Family Protection Trust (FPT).
-The TTP comes into effect when you die; the FPT is a Lifetime Discretionary Trust so is set up now and takes immediate effect.
+We have two types of Trust – a Will with Discretion also known as a Testamentary Trust Plan (TTP) and the Family Protection Trust (FPT).
+The Will with Discretion comes into effect when you die; the FPT is a Lifetime Discretionary Trust so is set up now and takes immediate effect.